WXtrack - Satellite tracking

 lists related programs.
 Rate this Software @ The

 WXtrack and help support continued development.

-A self-help group is available for this software at
+A self-help group is available for this software:

 I am very grateful to the late Ferran Alegret for providing a Spanish language

 version of the help file, which may be obtained directly from his Web site, and to Jean-Louis Fenasse for the

 French language help file and information.
 Thanks to Roger Hedin for his